 Not everyone is woken from the stupor of assuming there will be a tomorrow as violently or suddenly as I was-but everyone will have a moment when they realize the opportunity to express love to a particular person has been snatched away.

-- What anger or bitterness keeps you from reaching out?
+- What anger or bitterness keeps I from reaching out?

-- What fear binds you to your chair, preventing you from making that call or visit?
+- What fear binds me to my chair, preventing me from making that call or visit?

-- What words of blessing do you need to speak over the bowed head of someone you love?
+- What words of blessing do I need to speak over the bowed head of someone I love?

 When I leave this earth, I want to leave knowing that I have said it all– nothing left unsaid.